anushadatar/game-of-comparch/README.md

 Many researchers believe that one of the crucial properties of computationally-significant cellular automata -- the one that allows standard, complex configurations to happen, and the reason why some automata have been so philosophically and computationally interesting -- is that they lies near the *edge of chaos*.
 Or, the patterns they produce don't usually tend towards a completely stable state, nor do their results appear to be completely random.
-The near-ness to the edge of chaos is quantified by a parameter called $latex \lambda $, which is the fraction of a cellular automata's rules that lead to the "life" of a cell.
+The near-ness to the edge of chaos is quantified by a parameter called &\lambda, which is the fraction of a cellular automata's rules that lead to the "life" of a cell.